 Separate Bank Accounts Protect Both Parties

 The first thing a person needs to realize is separate bank accounts does not mean separate finances.
 In the state of Oklahoma, any money that is earned during the marriage is considered joint property and the court determines a fair division of assets, including these accounts.
-When a person has questions about the division of property, child visitation rights, child custody attorneys, divorce and paternity, they need to speak to a family law attorney to ensure the information obtained is correct and they are not being misled by a myth.
+When a person has questions about the division of property, child visitation rights, child custody attorneys, divorce and paternity, they need to speak to a family law attorney or divorce lawyers in Sugar Land to ensure the information obtained is correct and they are not being misled by a myth.